eProsima/FIWARE-DDS-Enabler/docs/rst/getting_started/project_overview.rst

 ===========

-DDS Enabler serves as a single point of entry for DDS communication, managing all necessary DDS participants and efficiently transmiting the DDS data published into a DDS environment to the Context Broker.
+DDS Enabler serves as a single point of entry for DDS communication, managing all necessary DDS participants and efficiently transmitting the DDS data published into a DDS environment to the Context Broker.

 DDS Enabler supports extensive configuration options through a YAML file.
 This allows users to fine-tune various DDS settings to meet their specific requirements.